SOS2700 – Religion in contemporary societies, fundamentalism, radicalization and religious violence

 - 6 hours written school exam

 The written school exam consists of two parts.
 Part one account for one-third of the grade and part two for two-thirds of the grade, respectively.
 In order to receive a passing grade on the exam, candidates must complete and pass both parts.

 Resitting an exam

-As of spring semester 2017, the examination model for this course was changed.
-Students who wish to resit the exam, must complete both the individual, written assignment and school exam anew.
+As of autumn 2018, the examination model for this course has changed.
+Students who wish to resit the exam, must complete the current examination model.